Abdelhak Benchikha: Modern Future FC

 On 14 February 2025, Benchikha became the new coach of the Egyptian first division club, Modern Future FC.
 On 2 June 2025, after he saved Modern Future FC from relegation, the Egyptian club announced the departure of the team's coach.

 USM Alger for the second time

 On August 12, 2025, USM Alger officially announced the appointment of Abdelhak Benchikha as head coach for a one-year term.
 He succeeds Mohamed Lacet, whose contract was not renewed.
 Benchikha is making his return to the “Red and Black” bench, having already led the team in 2023 to a historic double: the CAF Confederation Cup and the CAF Super Cup, won against Egypt’s Al Ahly. « Benchikha is one of the iconic figures in the club’s history, having guided our team to great success.
 We welcome him back to the Union family and wish him every success in leading the team to further titles »,” read USMA’s statement.
+On 27 January 2026, Benchikha left the club after terminating his contract with the club by mutual consent.

+Ittihad Tanger (2026– )

+On 10 March 2026, Abdelhak Benchikha was reportedly set to become the head coach of Ittihad Tanger.
+The appointment had not yet been officially confirmed by the club at the time of the reports.